mlhzahedi/Programming-Lab/HW1.md

 - **Written Report**
   Prepare a short report summarizing your findings and reflections.
 You can use Markdown (`TuringTest.md`) or a PDF file.
 - **Deadline**
-  Upload your report to this repository by the end of the week (or any specific date set by your instructor).
+  Upload your report to this repository by the end of the week.

 ## Additional Notes

+- Exercises submitted after the deadline will not be graded.
 - Include references (articles, videos, books) at the end of your report, if applicable.
 - Try to keep your report concise while covering all key points.